 Today’s social media users are the children of yesterday’s consumers.
 Past consumers relied on the traditional marketing messages and “word of mouth” to connect with trusted hotel and restaurant brands.
 The new consumers are digital natives.
 They arrived just before or during the rise of social media.
 These new consumers are reviewing hotel rooms and restaurants.
 To do this they don’t use the traditional spoken word of mouth, but a new form; Digital word of mouth.

-Digital word of mouth spreads exponentially faster than its predecessor and in the process a void has opened between brand marketers and consumers.
+Digital word of mouth spreads exponentially faster than its predecessor and in the process, a void has opened between brand marketers and consumers.
 That void has recently begun to fill with the advent of Influencer Marketing (see “Why Instagram is the most powerful tool for leisure?“).
 Swayy is a technology business working to fill that void and huge need.

 Where Swayy fits into all of this

 Swayy understands that consumers are rejecting traditional advertising, replacing it with the more personal “review” oriented messages on a new medium: Instagram.
 These posts are created by ordinary people with a powerful digital voice.
 This digital voice is shaping the future of marketing, particularly for leisure brands.
 Firstly, Instagram users have developed followers because of the quality of the content they post online.
-Secondly, these postings have become one of the most powerful marketing tools a brand can utilize.
+Secondly, these postings have become one of the most powerful marketing tools a brand can utilise.

 Swayy provides a common ground for consumers and venues to connect through the shared experiences of trusted influencers.
 The traditional self-promotion methods used in brand marketing have experienced a large decline in trust.
-The use of Influencers offers a more personal touch/real life experience of the venue.
+The use of Influencers offers a more personal touch/real-life experience of the venue.
 This is preferred by potential consumers since they can really see what the experience (food, room, etc.) is like in vivid images/videos accessible directly on their mobile phones.

 Due to the highly visual nature of Instagram (the fastest growing social media site worldwide), the opportunity for hotels/restaurants to take advantage of this is enormous.
 The fashion industry has already caught onto this.
-As a result, the front-rows of every major catwalk are now packed with Instagram stars documenting and sharing the new collections with their millions of followers; ordinary people like you and me.
+As a result, the front rows of every major catwalk are now packed with Instagram stars documenting and sharing the new collections with their millions of followers; ordinary people like you and me.
 Tommy Hilfiger even has an InstaPit: http://www.wmagazine.com/fashion/2016/02/tommy-hilfiger-fashion-show-instagram-pit/

 With the development of digital marketing through Influencer marketing, hotels and restaurants are now faced with a new dilemma.
 How to connect through Instagram media without self -promotion that turns consumers away.
-Much time could be spent in the effort to make a business relationship with customers who have audiences, or businesses could utilize the services of companies such as Swayy.
-Through an organization like Swayy venues can actively connect Influencers with hotels and restaurants.
+Much time could be spent in the effort to make a business relationship with customers who have audiences, or businesses could utilise the services of companies such as Swayy.
+Through an organisation like Swayy venues can actively connect Influencers with hotels and restaurants.
 It makes a previously time consuming and expensive process simple and easy.
 That’s what a team of super-experienced engineers and hotel/restaurant experts have spent months to build.

 (See: “How Swayy Works”)